Skip to main content

 CompanyCityWorkersTypeDate

-Topping the list was Daimler Trucks North America LLC at its Cleveland facility, reporting 936 affected workers.
+The most significant filing came from Daimler Trucks North America at its Cleveland facility, reporting 936 affected workers.
 Morrison Healthcare Carolina Medical Center Main/Rehabilitation Campus followed with 360 workers.

 Trend & Outlook